 The Appeals process is now open ONLY for applications for the FA 20 semester matriculation.
 Any other appeals will NOT be considered.
-Appeals for SP 20 will ONLY be taken through 11:55 PM June 25, 2023, Eastern Daylight Time, USA.
+Appeals for FA 20 will ONLY be taken through 11:55 PM June 25, 2023, Eastern Daylight Time, USA.
 The Submission of the Appeal and ALL required documentation must be submitted BY this deadline!
 There are NO exceptions to this deadline.
 If any documentation or other information is missing from the Appeal, then the Appeal will automatically be denied.

 Are you sure you wish to appeal?